 Today in Tiloom we want to give you the best tips for the greenkeeper in summer.

-The summer season is characterised by a considerable increase in daytime and nighttime temperatures, which results in high evapotranspiration rates.
+The summer season is characterised by a considerable increase in daytime and nighttime temperatures, which results in high rates of evapotranspiration.
 On the other hand, in C3 varieties, from 23 °C onwards, the number of length and mass of roots begins to diminish and even daily maximum temperatures above 35°C and nightly maximum temperatures above 25°C can lead to their death (Huang, B et al.).

 It is therefore very relevant that we can find ourselves during the summer season in the most unfavourable situation for our field, that is to say, with higher water input requirements to the plant and less available volume in the soil as a consequence of lower root depth..

-This scarcity of water available to the plant itself demands efficient irrigation management and therefore monitoring of temperature, humidity and root depth is vital.
+This shortage of water available to the plant itself requires water management. efficient irrigation and therefore monitoring of temperature, humidity and root depth will be vital.

-The most efficient irrigation management is one that provides the turf with its net needs, leaving pore space for oxygen and water to enter. breathingThis physiological process is even more important in the summer.
-Therefore, as the root depth decreases, watering should be increasingly shallower and more frequent, the opposite situation to that which occurs when saline flushing is required, deep and spaced irrigations, but this is not the situation we are discussing in this article and it is understood that there are no salinity problems.
+The most efficient irrigation management is that which provides the turf with its net needs, leaving pore space also for oxygen and respiration, a physiological process that is even more important in these summer seasons.
+Therefore, as root depth decreases, irrigations should be increasingly shallower and more frequent, the opposite situation to that which occurs when salt flushing is required, deep and spaced irrigations, but this is not the situation we are discussing in this article and it is understood that there are no salinity problems.

 Taking into account that root decline (to a greater or lesser extent is a generalised fact in summer) we will present different strategies to alleviate these phenomena as much as possible: